 NetSuite + Shopify Integration Patterns That Actually Scale

-NetSuite and Shopify are among the most common combinations in mid-market e-commerce: Shopify for the storefront and customer experience, NetSuite for ERP, inventory management, and financial operations.
-The integration between them is critical — and it's where many organizations run into serious problems at scale.
+NetSuite and Shopify are among the most common combinations in mid market ecommerce: Shopify for the storefront and customer experience, NetSuite for ERP, inventory management, and financial operations.
+The integration between them is critical, and it's where many organizations run into serious problems at scale.

-The architecture of a NetSuite-Shopify integration looks straightforward on paper — but what works at 50 orders a day breaks at 10,000.
+The architecture of a NetSuite Shopify integration looks straightforward on paper, but what works at 50 orders a day breaks at 10,000.
 Here's what the architecture has to look like to survive real production load.

 The Data Flows You're Connecting

-A complete NetSuite-Shopify integration handles five primary data flows:
+A complete NetSuite Shopify integration handles five primary data flows:

-Shopify → NetSuite:
+Shopify to NetSuite:

 - Orders (new orders create NetSuite sales orders)